 Autumn 2021 (Qld/Part 1)

-Canberra to Canberra via Qld (2nd-10th)
+Canberra to Canberra via Qld (2nd-10th of April)

 Screenshot 2021-05-30 060835.png

 With uni break imminent there was only one thing on my mind, where should I go herping?
 With Nick locked in to come there was only one logical choice, a revisit to south-east QLD on the trail of some species that had evaded us previously, along with some that we’d never searched for.
 Our plans hit some early problems with a seemingly trip ending covid outbreak in Brisbane and some personal commitments.
-Luckily, a bit of date and location maneuvering still had us looking good to go and with a complementary drive by visit to Justin at the start of the trip, things were looking good.
-Cue the driving.
+Luckily, a bit of date and location maneuvering still had us looking good to go and with a complementary drive by visit to Justin at the start of the trip, things were looking up.
+Queue the driving.

 I’ve chosen to keep this as one slightly longer post to include the entirety of the Qld part of the trip as we found relatively little, due mostly to the huge dumps of rain the region received just before we got there.
 Apologies in advance for fans of fossorial skinks, most chose not to show themselves.